mrgeneko/wealth-tracker/README.md

     - **API**: Use the dashboard API endpoints (`/api/accounts`, `/api/positions`, etc.) for programmatic access.
       - New: `/api/account-types` exposes the seeded account type enumerations.
 Use this endpoint to populate dropdowns and manage custom types.

-    Database migration notes:
-    - The initialization script `scripts/init-db/000-base-schema.sql` now creates an `account_types` table and seeds common account types.
-The `accounts` table references `account_type_id` (was previously a free-text `type`).
-    - Because backwards compatibility is not required, reinitialize your database (drop and recreate) to pick up the new schema.

 ### 4. Dashboard HTTPS Configuration
 The dashboard supports HTTPS.
 It looks for `server.key` and `server.crt` in `dashboard/certs/`.
 If found, it starts an HTTPS server; otherwise, it falls back to HTTP.